code-corteo/code-corteo/README.md

 ### Hi, I'am Rizki Octaf 👋

-- I'am a web developer with an amazing ability to develop websites that are both.
+- I'am a Beginner developer with an amazing ability to develop websites that are both.

 - I have a strong understanding of web standards and practices, and I'am passionate about creating websites that users will find easy to use and visually appealing...